csiro/ClassicHCAS/README.md

 condition_calibrated <- calibrate(
   condition,
+  x_values = c(0, 0.001, 0.03, 0.038),
-  x_values = c(0, 0.2, 0.7, 1)
+  y_values = c(0, 0.2, 0.8, 1)
 )
 ```

-## What HCAS Means In Practice
+## What HCAS means in practice

-At a high level, HCAS is a reference-based habitat condition method.
+At a high level, HCAS is a reference-based habitat condition estimation method.
 It uses relatively intact sites to learn the expected relationship between modelled and observed remote sensing signals, then measures how closely other locations follow that reference pattern.
 The result is a spatially explicit condition surface that can be used in habitat assessment, monitoring, and large-area reporting.